 When making music it can help to know how music theory works.
 That’s why we’ve put together this Essential Music Theory cheat sheet-style guide for artists which details everything from note names and accidentals to scale degrees and solfege syllables, important scales, chords and progressions, and much more.

 This free unit covers the most essential music theory knowledge necessary for producers, songwriters, instrumentalists, singers, and others.
-If you’d like to learn how to create world-class music first hand from our industry professional instructors, then be sure to enroll in a Point Blank course.
-Plus, we’re currently offering 25% off our selected online and LA courses using the codes ONLINE25 and LA25.
-Sign up to a Point Blank course by 8th November to take advantage of this huge offer.
+If you’d like to learn how to create world-class music first hand from our industry professional instructors, then be sure to enroll in one of our Point Blank Los Angeles courses.

 TABLE OF CONTENTS